mclacore/heroku-to-azure/guides/cache-public.md

-# Migrate from Heroku Redis to Azure Cache for Redis
+# Migrate from Heroku Redis to Azure Cache for Redis (public)

 > [!WARNING]
 > Heroku Redis version 7.2.4 uses RDB version 10, which is not compatible with Azure Redis Cache, which uses version 6.X.X and RDB version 9.
 Newer versions of Redis can read RDB files created by older versions.
 For example, Redis 7.0 can read RDB files from Redis 6.0.
 However, older versions of Redis cannot read RDB files created by newer versions.
 For example, Redis 6.0 cannot read RDB files from Redis 7.0.
 If this applies to your situation, **migration will not be possible**.